On Air Now

 Are you intrigued by gruesome crimes and murder mysteries?
-If so, Case Notes is the podcast for you.
+Do you want to hear about the somewhat darker corners of music history?
+Then it might just be, that Case Notes is the podcast for you.
 Bringing together crime and classical music, this series delves into the depths of music history and uncovers unusual stories about some of the world’s greatest composers.
-Did you know that one bright spark was so obsessed with black magic that his friends feared for his life?

-For the opera aficionados among you, Aria Code is dedicated to exploring some of the most famous and enchanting arias of all time.
+For the airpod-wearing opera aficionados among us, Aria Code is dedicated to unlocking the magic of the greatest opera arias.

-Hosted by Grammy Award-winner Rhiannon Giddens and produced in partnership with US classical music radio station WQXR, The Metropolitan Opera and WNYC Studios, this classy affair provides unique insight from the likes of singers Plácido Domingo, Diana Damrau and Sondra Radvanovsky.
+Hosted by Grammy Award-winner Rhiannon Giddens and produced in partnership with US classical music heavyweights WQXR, The Metropolitan Opera and WNYC Studios, this classy affair is full of unique voices and operatic insight from some of the best singers in the world.

 Although this podcast describes itself as “a podcast breaking down the music of pop hits”, Switched on Pop is presented by two classical music geeks who are as comfortable talking about Liszt as they are Little Mix..

-The Guardian described That Classical Podcast’s Kelly and Chris as “the twentysomethings making classical music hilarious”.
-On each episode the pair share their passion and knowledge of this genre in a refreshingly quirky and witty way.
+The Guardian described That Classical Podcast’s hosts as “the twentysomethings making classical music hilarious”.
+On each episode Kelly, Sascha and Chris share their classical passions and knowledge in a refreshingly quirky and witty way.

-With an impressive 30,000 subscribers, Canadian podcaster Sean Rice is truly taking Canada – and the rest of the world – by storm.
-Second Clarinet in the National Arts Centre (NAC) Orchestra, Sean is no stranger to musical creativity and he shares his unique insights about the orchestra’s concerts.
+Canadian podcaster Sean Rice is second clarinet in his country’s National Arts Centre (NAC) Orchestra – so being no stranger to music’s creation side, he shares unique insights about the orchestra’s concerts.